Wendy B. Jacobs

 Jacobs founded the Emmett Environmental Law and Policy Clinic which offers students an opportunity to do real-life and real-time legal and policy work.
 Clinic offerings include local, national, and international projects covering the spectrum of environmental issues.
 Depending on the project, students may undertake litigation and advocacy work by drafting briefs, preparing testimony, conducting research, developing strategy, and reviewing proposed legislation.
 Students present their work to clients, stakeholders, and decision-makers, including federal, state, and local officials.

-Some students work off-campus with government agencies and nonprofit organizations, while others work on-campus on cutting-edge projects and case work under the supervision of Clinical Professor and Director Wendy Jacobs, Deputy Director and Senior Clinical Instructor Shaun Goho, and Clinical Instructor Aladdine Joroff.
+Some students work off-campus with government agencies and nonprofit organizations, while others work on-campus on cutting-edge projects and case work under the supervision of Deputy Director and Senior Clinical Instructor Shaun Goho, and Clinical Instructor Aladdine Joroff.
 Current clinic projects focus on citizen science, dam removal, science and the law, national monuments, climate change adaptation, Hurricane Harvey response, reducing carbon dioxide emissions from buildings, and energy justice.

 For more information on the Clinic's work, please visit the Clinic website at http://environment.law.harvard.edu/emmett-clinic/.